 District Dates.
-Class A: October 6-7, 2021

-Class B/C: October 4 (sub-districts), October 8 or 9 (districts), 2021 a.
-A (4) four-team district will be scheduled as follows:
+Class A: October 5-6, 2022 Class B/C: October 3 (sub-districts), October 7 or 8 (districts), 2022

-District & Sub-District Brackets -Teams shall be placed on brackets by the NSAA.
+District & Sub-District Brackets - Teams shall be placed on brackets by the NSAA.
 All Class A districts will be scheduled over a two-day period (double elimination) and per the following game schedule.
-Class B/C sub-districts will follow the one day, single elimination format.
+Class B/C sub-districts will follow the one-day, single elimination format.